Erich Ponto: Career

-Erich Ponto was born in Lübeck as the son of a merchant.
-After his family had moved to Hamburg-Eimsbüttel, he attended the gymnasium secondary school in Altona and upon his Abitur exam began a study of pharmacy at the University of Munich, where he went to lectures delivered by Nobel prize laureate Wilhelm Röntgen.
-He worked for a few years as a pharmacist, but was already passionate about acting during his university time – he started to take acting lessons and eventually became a full-time actor.
+Erich Ponto was born in Lübeck as the son of a textile merchant.
+After his family had moved to Hamburg-Eimsbüttel, he attended the gymnasium secondary school in Altona and upon his Abitur exam began a study of pharmacy at the University of Munich, where he went to lectures delivered by physicist Wilhelm Röntgen, whose discovery of X-rays or Röntgen rays, had earned him the inaugural Nobel Prize in Physics in 1901.
+Ponto worked for a few years as a pharmacist, but was already passionate about acting during his university time – he started to take acting lessons and eventually became a full-time actor.

 Ponto gave his debut on stage at the Stadttheater Passau in 1908, followed by engagements in Nordhausen, Reichenberg (Liberec), and Düsseldorf.
 From 1914 to 1947 he was a member of the Hoftheater Dresden ensemble (Staatstheater Dresden from 1918), in the season 1946/47 also as intendant.
 On stage his most famous role was that of J.J.
 Peachum in the original production of Bertolt Brecht's The Threepenny Opera in 1928.
 During the Third Reich he won the title of a Staatsschauspieler in 1938, the highest title that could be awarded to a stage actor in Nazi-Germany.
 Later stage roles included Nathan the Wise in 1945 and Willy Loman in Death of a Salesman in 1950.

 Ponto only started to appear in films regularly after the start of the sound film, when he was already middle-aged.
 He became a well-known character actor in German cinema of the 1930s and 1940s, often in eccentric or villainous roles.
 Among his roles were Mayer Amschel Rothschild in the anti-semitic Nazi film The Rothschilds (1940) and a stuffy school teacher in Die Feuerzangenbowle (1944) with Heinz Rühmann, widely regarded as a film classic in Germany.
-After World War II he appeared in Carol Reed's British thriller The Third Man (1949), he played Orson Welles' sinister physician in a supporting role.
+After World War II he appeared in Carol Reed's British thriller The Third Man (1949), playing a sinister physician in a supporting role.
 In 1955 Ponto won the German Film Award as the "Best male actor in a Supporting role" for Himmel ohne Sterne (1955).
 He worked as an actor until shortly before his death.

 As a synchronisation actor, Ponto dubbed English-language actors like Lionel Barrymore, Charles Laughton and Charley Grapewin in a number of films between the mid 1930s and early 1950s.